lldap/lldap/example_configs/opnsense.md

 xxx
 ```

-Use the password that you set for the user specified in the User DN field.
-Your password was likely set via:
+Enter the password that you set for the user specified in the User DN field.

-- *LLDAP_LDAP_USER_PASS* environment variable
-- `lldap_config.toml`
-- LLDAP Administration GUI

 ### Search Scope